enaeher/blog/_posts/2018-04-23-computer-people-for-peace.md

 that it was too radical.

-(N.B.: Tamiment doesn't have the whole run, only numbers 5-10 and 12-20, and I ran out of time before I could scan number 20 (which was unique in being published by the Chicago rather than the New York branch).
+(N.B.: Tamiment doesn't have the whole run, only numbers 5-10 and 12-20, ~~and I ran out of time before I could scan number 20 (which was unique in being published by the Chicago rather than the New York branch)~~ Jen Kagan was kind enough to scan number 20, which is now included below.
 I apologize for the poor-to-very-poor quality of these images; Tamiment doesn't provide a copier or scanner which patrons can use, so I took pictures with my phone.
 Some came out better than others.
 Hopefully they're mostly legible.)